KYLE HACKETT

 BIOGRAPHY

-Kyle Hackett (b.
-Still Pond, MD) earned his MFA from the LeRoy E. Hoffberger School of Painting at Maryland Institute College of Art (MICA) and his BFA in Fine Arts as a McNair Scholar from the University of Delaware.
-Hackett has received numerous honors and awards, including the DC Commission on the Arts and Humanities Artist Fellowship and Grant, the Civil Society Institute Fellowship at Vermont Studio Center Residency, The Ruth Katzman Scholarship at The League Residency in New York, Best in Show at the 2014 Bethesda Painting Awards Exhibition.
-He was a semifinalist in the 2016 and 2019 BP Portrait Award (London), honorable mention in the 2019 Art Olympia International Open Art Competition (Tokyo), and a finalist in the 2020 Prisma Art Prize (Rome) and the Alexander Rutsch Award for Painting in 2021, and selected for the ArtFields Competition in 2022 and 2023.
-Hackett is a finalist in the Herbert Smith Freehills 2024 Portrait Award Exhibition at the National Portrait Gallery in London.
+Kyle Hackett's paintings explore race, class, and social standing through approaches to self-representation and the constructed image.
+Hackett (b.
+Still Pond, MD) earned his MFA from the LeRoy E. Hoffberger School of Painting at Maryland Institute College of Art and his BFA in Fine Arts from the University of Delaware.
+He has received numerous honors and awards, including the DC Commission on the Arts and Humanities Artist Fellowship, the Civil Society Institute Fellowship at the Vermont Studio Center Residency, the Ruth Katzman Scholarship at The League Residency in New York, and Best in Show at the 2014 Bethesda Painting Awards Exhibition.
+His work has been featured in publications such as New American Paintings, The Washington Post, HuffPost, Aesthetica Magazine (UK) and is published in the British Library.

-Hackett's work has been featured in publications such as New American Paintings, the Washington Post, Aesthetica Magazine (UK) and distinguished as "Ten Memorable Paintings of 2014" in the Huffington Post.
-Hackett received A Mayoral Salute from the City of Baltimore for his solo exhibition and artist talk "Rate of Contingency" at Baltimore City Hall.
-Current and recent exhibitions include the Herbert Smith Freehills 2024 Portrait Award Exhibition at the National Portrait Gallery (London, UK); Revisit/Reimagine: The Civil Rights Era in Maryland and Parallels of Today at Banneker-Douglass Museum (Annapolis, MD) and Circular Narratives at Vinegar Projects (Birmingham, AL).
-Hackett’s work is represented by Goya Contemporary Gallery (Baltimore, MD) and notably collected by Ethan Cohen Gallery (New York), Wangechi Mutu Studio, University Museums at the University of Delaware, University of Maryland, DC Commission on the Arts and Humanities, Capital One Lounge permanent collection at the Washington Dulles International Airport, the Trawick Foundation and more.
+Hackett received a Mayoral Salute from the City of Baltimore for his solo exhibition "Rate of Contingency."
+Recent exhibitions include The Ruth Borchard 2025 Self Portrait Prize (UK); The Herbert Smith Freehills 2024 Portrait Award Exhibition at the National Portrait Gallery (London, UK); "Revisit/Reimagine" at the Banneker-Douglass-Tubman Museum (Annapolis, MD) and "Circular Narratives" at Vinegar Projects (Birmingham, AL).
+Hackett’s work is represented by Goya Contemporary Gallery (Baltimore, MD).
+His work is part of collections at Ethan Cohen Gallery (New York) the DC Commission on the Arts and Humanities, Capital One Lounge at Washington Dulles International Airport, the Soho House Art Collection, among others.
+Hackett is Assistant Professor and co-director of the MFA Studio Art Program at American University (Washington, DC).

 ARTIST STATEMENT

-My paintings explore race, class, and social standing through approaches to self-representation and the constructed image.
-Inspired by nineteenth-and twentieth-century portraiture and precarious modes of depiction, I deconstruct ideas of secure identity and fixed-painting techniques through subtexts of the staged, self-aware portrait.
+My work explores race, class, and social standing through approaches to self-representation and the constructed image.
+Inspired by nineteenth- and twentieth-century portraiture and precarious modes of depiction, I deconstruct ideas of secure identity and fixed painting techniques through subtexts of the staged, self-aware portrait.
 Referencing contraptions, braces, or postures from early photography that might objectify and hold a sitter in place, I relate image-making, inflection, and fixedness to concepts of double consciousness.
+A connected body of work involves vanitas still-life paintings created from discarded self-portrait reference photographs.
+Quickly compressed, twisted, fixed, bound, doubled, and hung, the discarded images take on new forms.
+Meanwhile, the slower process of making each painting becomes a living record and reflection on the initial need to discard the reference.
+Within this process, my work combines the power dynamic and politic of the picture plane.